waipeng/alltherunning/_posts/2018-09-03-openstack-magnum.markdown

 ---
 layout: post
-title:  OpenStack Magnum available in Nectar
+title:  Containers now available on Nectar!
 categories: nectar openstack
 ---

 We've just deploy OpenStack Magnum (Container Infrastructure as a Service) on Nectar cloud.
+This allows a user to spin up a container cluster (kubernetes or docker swarm) on Nectar.

 We are in the process of coming out with official documentation, but in the meantime if you would like to test drive it, here are the steps to do so.